Timmmm/expr/README.md

 The only supported types are `bool` and `u64`.
 There is no type coersion.

+All arithmetic operations are checked and cause an error on over/underflow.
+Shift overflows (e.g. 1 << 100) are allowed and result in 0.

-Operator meaning and precedence is the same as in Go (or Rust with the exception of `~`).
+Operator meaning and precedence is the same as in Go.

 There is no undefined behaviour.
 Overflows wrap.
 Large shifts result in 0.